St Austell War Memorial is a Grade II listed building in the Cornwall local planning authority area, England. War memorial.

 Description

-DESCRIPTION: the war memorial is an ornately-carved Celtic cross which stands on a tapered stone plinth, with a two-stepped base.
-The north side of the lower step has been extended forward to include a slanting stone base.
-The inscriptions are in black metal lettering, and to the north face of the plinth reads:
+The St Austell War Memorial, built around 1920, is made of granite.
+It features an ornately-carved Celtic cross that stands on a tapered stone plinth with a two-stepped base.
+The lower step has been extended forward to include a slanting stone base.
+The inscriptions are in black metal lettering.
+On the north face of the plinth, it reads:

 TO THE GLORY OF GOD / AND / IN SACRED MEMORY OF THE MEN OF THE / ANCIENT PARISH OF ST AUSTELL / WHO MADE THE SUPREME SACRIFICE IN THE GREAT WAR / 1914-1918